Rangeraluffy/Chablais-property/README.md

 Currently the only modification made compared to the initial project is to add a filter section to the properties dashboard panel, without models, a filter which can sort by price, city.

+Regarding the contact page I replaced it with the about page, currently the user who wishes to buy benefits from the announcement of the property of the name and surname plus phone and email address to contact the person in charge of this property.

 ## Challenges issues encountered

 Here are two problems that I encountered that gave me a lot of thought and research the first was actually a simple error that I did not see directly the second was really complicated to find between the doubt of the problem of my application or by AWS.